tfgg/yournextmep/_candidates/eu2014/engdem/steve-uncles.md

 person: steve-uncles
 region: south-east
 party: engdem
-title: South East - English Democrats - Steve Uncles
+title: Steve Uncles is running for MEP in South East for the English Democrats
 incumbent: false
 ---